Sam Rayburn Library and Museum

 The Sam Rayburn Library and Museum is a public research center, library, and museum at 800 West Sam Rayburn Drive in Bonham, Texas.
-It was built in 1957 as a working library and research center for Sam Rayburn (1882-1961), the influential United States Congressman who holds the record as the longest-serving Speaker of the United States House of Representatives.
-The building, designed by Roscoe DeWitt, is the most prominent example of Classical Revival architecture in Fannin County, expressly evoking the Classical architecture of Washington, DC.
+It was built in 1957 as a working library and research center for Sam Rayburn (1882–1961), the influential United States Congressman who holds the record as the longest-serving Speaker of the United States House of Representatives.
+The building, designed by Roscoe DeWitt, is the most prominent example of Classical Revival architecture in Fannin County, expressly evoking the Classical architecture of Washington, D.C.
 The library is now operated as part of the Dolph Briscoe Center for American History, part of the University of Texas at Austin.

 The building was listed on the National Register of Historic Places in 2005.

 Overview

 In 1957 Rayburn dedicated the library in the style of a presidential library to preserve his memory, library collection, honors, and mementos.
 Former president Harry Truman was the guest of honor at the dedication ceremony.
 While other Speakers of the House have public or university libraries named in dedication to them this library is unique in that the library is solely dedicated to being a library about Rayburn's life as well as being an archival library about Congress from the 1770s to the present day.

 The library building has a steel and concrete framework with solid brick walls and is faced with gleaming white Georgia marble and looks like many Classical-style buildings in Washington, D.C. such as the White House and the Lincoln Memorial.
 It is set on a base of Texas red granite.

 In its original 1957 configuration the main lobby, made of black Italian marble, featured the original white marble rostrum that stood in the House of Representatives from 1857 until 1950 with a bronze statue of Rayburn standing behind it.
 The rostrum was moved to the main exhibit room in the 2012 renovation of the library.
 An exact replica of Rayburn's office is in the library.
 The furniture in this office was actually in the Speaker's Office in Washington, D.C. from 1907 to 1957.
-The fireplace immediately behind the speaker's desk was originally installed in the House of Representatives in 1857, where it remained for ninety-two years until its removal during the U.S. Capitol renovation project in 1949-50.
+The fireplace immediately behind the speaker's desk was originally installed in the House of Representatives in 1857, where it remained for ninety-two years until its removal during the U.S. Capitol renovation project in 1949–1950.
 This office served as Rayburn's official office from 1957 to 1961 whenever he returned home to Bonham to serve his constituents.
 The chandelier in Rayburn's office was originally installed in the White House during the Grant administration but was later transferred to the U.S. Capitol on the orders of Theodore Roosevelt who complained about the noise that the chandelier caused.